bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 * Explain how the CPU provides concurrency or parallelism:

-- The cpu can provide concurrency, by utilizing multiple cores.
-The more cores a cpu has (dual, quad, hexa, etc.) can execute multiple actins or instructions at the same time, giving parrallelism or concurrency because these are running side by side, simultaneously.

 * Describe assembly language and machine language:

-- An assembly language is a low-level programming language, in which there is a very strong correspondence between the language and the architecture's machine code instructions.
-They are extremely similar, almost emulating the machine language.

 * Why is 3D performance so much higher with a graphics card than without?

 * Suggest the role that graphics cards play in machine learning: